rojosinalma/telegram-bot-py/README.md

 ## Rationale

 **Problem statement:**

-Telegram doesn't provide the list of participants of a channel by default.
+Telegram doesn't provide the list of participants of a channel by default.<br>

 **Solution:**

-To be able to ping people we need their IDs first, so we capture them when they send any message and store them in a json file.
+To be able to ping people we need their IDs first, so we capture them when they send any message and store them in a json file.<br>
-Whenever someone writes @everyone, the bot will send a message with the list of people that it has stored in the json file.
+Whenever someone writes @everyone, the bot will send a message with the list of people that it has stored in the json file.<br>

 **NOTES:**
 - The json file is structured to save people per channel, so you can use this bot in many groups/chats.